icy/bash-coding-style/README.md

 Name of internal functions should be started by an underscore (`_`).
 Use underscore (`_`) to glue verbs and nouns.
 Don't use camel form (`ThisIsBad`; use `this_is_not_bad` instead.)

+Use two underscores (`__`) to indicate some very internal methods aka the ones should be used by other internal functions.

 ## Error handling